View All Initiatives

 Teen Challenge of Wisconsin first began in Milwaukee in 1983, and its first residential program for men was opened in 1989.
 The women’s program was opened in September of 1999.
 A study by Northwestern University confirmed a success rate for Teen Challenge graduates of over 80%.

 Wisconsin is home to some of the finest Midwestern hospitality and some of our nation’s friendliest people.
 Throughout the state, in small towns and big cities alike, countless individuals are eager to go the extra mile, take a stand for causes in which they believe, and use their time, effort and ideas to help make Wisconsin a better place.

 On behalf of the State of Wisconsin, the first lady would like to recognize these exceptional people and make their selfless contributions known.
 If you know someone who is voluntarily making Wisconsin a better place, please nominate that person for a Wisconsin Heroes Award.

 Recognition is given to outstanding Wisconsin residents.
 The first lady visits and presents the award to the winner to say thank you for his or her willingness, compassion, and commitment to the betterment of our state.

 Governor Scott Walker declared 2013 to be the Year of Well-Being.
 The year focused on four main areas of well-being: be active, be connected, be informed, and be part of your community.
 First Lady Tonette Walker decided to make the Year of Well-Being a continued focus each year.
 Wellness Weekend is the extension of the Year of Well-Being.
-This year Wellness Weekend will be at the Heidel House January 27-29, 2017.
+This year Wellness Weekend will be at the Osthoff Resort on January 19-21, 2018.